 What to expect from the MBA in Logistics and Supply Chain Management from DBGI?

-MBA in Logistics and Supply Chain Management at DBGI is a two-year post-graduate program which is aimed to enable students to attain a comprehensive overview of logistics and SCM.
-The institute offers an advanced, appealing, engaging, and flexible course curriculum which is designed keeping in mind the current global marketplace scenario.
-The institute, through its student-oriented action learning pedagogy, makes sure to provide both the in-depth theoretical knowledge and practical exposure to the students.
+MBA in Logistics and Supply Chain Management at DBGI is a two-year post-graduate program that is aimed to enable students to attain a comprehensive overview of logistics and SCM.
+The institute offers an advanced, appealing, engaging, and flexible course curriculum that is designed keeping in mind the current global marketplace scenario.
+The institute, through its student-oriented action learning pedagogy, makes sure to provide both in-depth theoretical knowledge and practical exposure to the students.
 It provides insights into the vital business subjects covering logistics, project management, life cycle management, inventory management, and material handling.

 What is the Scope of MBA in Logistics and Supply Chain Management?

 You have ever wondered how the coffee you sipped in the morning reached in your hands, what it takes “behind the scene” to be able to grab even the most basic item at a grocery store?
-When you browse through a various e-commerce website and place an order, massive supply chain activities come into action to deliver your order.
-In each and every sector of a country’s economy, supply chain management takes care of procurement, logistics, transportation, warehousing, fulfilment and customer service.
+When you browse through various e-commerce website and place an order, massive supply chain activities come into action to deliver your order.
+In every sector of a country’s economy, supply chain management takes care of procurement, logistics, transportation, warehousing, fulfillment, and customer service.
 And therefore, the Logistics and SCM sector has slowly become the backbone of growth for a country as it contributes to 13% of the country’s GDP.

 - Industry Analyst